userfrosting/learn/pages/04.installation/chapter.md

 # Installation

-Now that we've gone over the basic structure of a UserFrosting based application, it's time to get thing started.
-This chapter covers the necessary environment dependencies for UserFrosting, and how to use your essentials developer tools to get started on your first UserFrosting project.
+Now that we've gone over the basic structure of a UserFrosting based application, it's time to get things started.
+This chapter covers UserFrosting's environment dependencies and how to use your essential developer tools to start a UserFrosting project.